KhephG1/Space-Wars/README.md

     Sound Effects (upon bullets firing and explosions) User input from keyboard and mouse

 Fun Fact, I drew the health bar and star sprites in an online drawing software myself.
-Might change majors from electrical engineering to visual arts now.
 Download the demo file for a demonstration of how the game works